mlsa-book/MLSA/README.md

   <img src="book/Figures/cover-new.svg" align="right" width="200">
 </picture>

-This book is a work in progress, the final work will be published by Chapman and Hall/CRC.
+This book is a work in progress, the final work will be published by Taylor and Francis, CRC Press.
 This electronic version will always be free and open access ([CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)).

 We will endeavor to update this version after publication to correct mistakes (big and small) and to potentially make minor and major additions.